paddymorgan84/fpl/README.md

-  help        Help about any command history     Returns history for a managers current and past seasons points      Get the points for a specified gameweek (defaults to latest active gameweek)
+  help        Help about any command history     Returns history for a managers current and past seasons points      Get the points for a specified gameweek (defaults to latest active gameweek) rivals      Show the points for all of your rivals (specified in config) for a specified gameweek

 Flags:
       --config string     config file (default is $HOME/.fpl.yaml)